w7sst/MorseRunner/Readme.txt

  Single Calls mode: a single station calls you as soon as you finish the previous QSO.
 Good for improving typing skills.

- WPX Compteition mode: similar to the Pile-Up mode, but band conditions and contest duration are fixed and cannot be changed.
-The keying speed and band activity are still under your control;
+ WPX Competition mode: similar to the Pile-Up mode, but band conditions and contest duration are fixed and cannot be changed.
+The keying speed and band activity are still under your control.

  HST Competition mode: all settings conform to the IARU High Speed Telegraphy competition rules.